maxravel/ravelEnter/readme.md

 to do: refactorizing code
        change menu color to yellow, when is on blue section
-       add some more sections
+       add some more sections for example gallery
        make form sending emails
-       work on photos rwd
+       work on photos rwd  - done